 This weekend at the Arizona State Fairgrounds, the Volunteer Nonprofit Service Association will hold its annual used book sale.
 Over half a million volumes will be available at rock-bottom prices, with most of the books selling for less than $5.

 Know What You're Looking For

 We cannot stress enough that there will be hundreds of thousands of books at the sale, and it's impossible to browse them all.
 So it helps to know what you want to find and where to find it, which is why VNSA has helpfully posted a map of the site on Facebook.
 This makes it much easier to find that vintage Julia Child cookbook you've been craving, or that fancy exhibition catalog you neglected to pick up from the Phoenix Art Museum.

 Patience Is A Virtue

 Speaking of which...

-Preview sale guests were lucky enough to deal with small crowds during the sale, generally no more than 100.
-The general public, however, isn't as fortunate: Well over 1,000 people are expected to line up in the dark of night to get into the sale and snap up the finest cuts of fresh used literature.
-Technically the sale is going on Saturday and Sunday, but if you want the best, drop everything and get out to the fairgrounds as soon as possible (once the parking lot opens at midnight).
+Get in Line Right NowOver 1,000 people are expected to line up in the dark of night to get into the sale and snap up the finest cuts of fresh used literature.
+If you want the good shit, drop everything and get out to the fairgrounds as soon as possible once the parking lot opens at midnight.

 VNSA Used Book Sale.
 8 a.m. to 6 p.m.
-Saturday, February 9, and 8 a.m. to 4 p.m. on Sunday, February 10, at Arizona State Fairgrounds, 1826 West McDowell Road; 602-265-6805; vnsabooksale.org.
+Saturday, February 8, and 8 a.m. to 4 p.m. on Sunday, February 9, at Arizona State Fairgrounds, 1826 West McDowell Road; 602-265-6805; vnsabooksale.org.
 Free admission.